-With just a few pantry staples, you can make this easy homemade pasta sauce with tomato sauce in about 30 minutes.
+With just a few pantry staples, you can make this easy pasta sauce with tomato sauce in about 30 minutes.
 Perfect over pasta, chicken, or as a base for countless meals, it's a simple way to a delicious dinner.
 Plus, it freezes beautifully-so you'll always have a batch ready for busy weeknights.
-Skip the jar and make your own-it's fresher, more flavorful, and budget-friendly!
+Skip the jar and make your own-it's fresher, more flavorful, and budget-friendly.

 A friend recently commented that the famous Italian restaurant jarred marinara sauce her kids liked was so expensive.
 I served her some of my homemade pasta sauce with tomato sauce and she loved it.
 Plus, it can be made for less than half of the cost of the stuff she's been buying.
 Store bought sauces are fine in a pinch, but skip the jars and make your own marinara sauce for great taste and savings.